-1. Healthcare Provider– Any single individual who works for an organization that provides preventive, curative, promotional or rehabilitative health care services in a systematic way to patients, people, families or communities.
+1. Healthcare Provider– Any single individual who works for an organization that provides preventive, curative, promotional, or rehabilitative health care services in a systematic way to patients, people, families, or communities.

-2. Mental Health Provider – Any single individual who works or will work in future for an organization involved in the direct medical treatment of patients involving mental health.
+2. Mental Health Provider – Any single individual who works or will work in the future for an organization involved in the direct medical treatment of patients involving mental health.

-3. Business Associate– Any single individual who works or will work in future for a company that offers services or products to health care entities, health plans, health insurance providers, or other business associates and will have access to protected health information (PHI).
+3. Business Associate– Any single individual who works or will work in the future for a company that offers services or products to health care entities, health plans, health insurance providers, or other business associates and will have access to protected health information (PHI).

 4. Insurance Brokers and Agents– Any single individual who works for an organization that provides health insurance brokerage or administration services for employer group health plans.

 Examples of Insurance Brokers and Agents are Insurance Brokers, Insurance Agents, Benefits Management Services, Third Party Administrators.

 5. Employer and Group Health Plans– Any single individual who works in the HR benefits staff for an organization involved in sponsoring and managing group health plan benefits for its employees

 Examples of Employer group health plans are HR benefits staff for employers who sponsor group health plans (self-insured and fully insured) for their employees such as medical health plans, dental, vision, flexible spending accounts, etc.